hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/insert.md

    .execute();
 ```

-## Appendix A - Insert Database Support
+## Appendix A - Database Support for Insert with Generated Keys

-This appendix describes the available database support for the INSERT variations.
+This appendix describes the available database support for the INSERT variations when the table defines a key generation strategy.

 First, the SQL Standard defines that the INSERT clauses can take two main forms:

 - Using a VALUES clause with the values to insert a single row
 - Using a SELECT clause to insert the result of a query.
 This form can insert zero to many rows

-Second, when it comes to auto generate primary key values databases implement two main solutions for it:
+Second, when it comes to key generation databases implement two main solutions for it:

 - Using SEQUENCES.
 This is how it was done in the early days
 - Using IDENTITIES.
 This is the new solution that links the key generation to each table automatically.
 It's simpler to use, although less flexible that the original one.
 Nevertheless, it's probably the right fit for 99% of the cases compared to SEQUENCES

-Considering both aspects there are four possible combinations of cases for INSERTs that include key generation.
+Considering both aspects there are four possible combinations of cases for INSERTs that include generated keys.
 They are depicted below:

 | Database   | Sequences &amp; VALUES | Sequences &amp; SELECT | Identities &amp; VALUES | Identities &amp; SELECT |
 | :--------- | :---: | :---: | :---: | :---: |